-Please Don’t Stack Rocks: Here’s Where and Why It’s Illegal in New England
+Here’s Where It’s Illegal to Stack Rocks in New England

 According to The New Yorker, Acadia National Park in Bar Harbor, Maine, used the help of several volunteers to destroy nearly thirty-five hundred rock stacks on two mountains alone in 2016 and 2017.
-Here's a list of all of the national parks in New England and the northeast on the National Parks Service website, and there are a lot of them that you might not realize are out there.
+Here's a list of all of the national parks in New England and the northeast on the National Parks Service website.
+There are a lot of them that you might not have realized are out there.

 Hiking Authority says national parks consider stacked rocks as vandalism, and you can be fined for building your own cairns.
 First, you're disturbing the natural environment, and secondly, there's also the danger of weather knocking them down, humans disturbing them by adding to them, or wildlife bothering them, which makes injury a real possibility as well.